MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/ets/typeconverters.md

 These standard conversions are checked before any custom conversions and cannot be overridden.
-The following table lists the type conversions performed by PowerShell when the `ConvertTo(System.Object,System.Type)` method is called.
+The following table lists the type conversions performed by PowerShell when the `ConvertTo(System.Object, System.Type)` method is called.
 Be aware that references to the **valueToConvert** and **resultType** parameters refer to parameters of the `ConvertTo(System.Object,System.Type)` method.